 The list of things that can drag me out of a nice warm and comfortable bed before 7 am in the morning is rapidly decreasing.
 Stunning sunrises, bucket list worthy activities or spending time in the company of some lovely women all qualify.
-Ballooning did just that!
+A hot air balloon flight did just that!

 “sheer exhilaration and gamut of emotions”

-Hot air ballooning has always been a dream for me, having only taken a tethered ‘flight’ and parachuted from one in training previously.
-Describing a dream is often difficult and the words and images from this post will likely fall short of expressing the sheer exhilaration and gamut of emotions that I experienced during the realisation of this dream.
+A hot air balloon flight has always been a dream for me, having only previously taken a tethered ‘flight’ and parachuted from one in training.
+Describing a dream is often difficult and the words and images from this post will fall short of expressing the sheer exhilaration and gamut of emotions that I experienced as a dream was realised.

 The pilots were busying themselves preparing our chariots of fire seemingly oblivious to anything but the task in hand.
 Gradually the huge hairdryers which were pumping air into the flimsy fabric balloons brought shape to them until they resembled giant neon garlic bulbs.

 I was not feeling any anxiety whatsoever, only anticipation and excitement.
-The experience of height is something I exult in, revelling in the feeling of exposure, a rock face or parachute silk are some of my sanctuaries.
+Being at height is something I exult in, revelling in the feeling of exposure, a rock face or parachute silk are some of my sanctuaries.

 “drifting like a cloud”